The Credit Union provides quality service to our members by offering lower costs on financial services and providing all members with the

 The willingness of a member to repay the Credit Union is observed by past performance on SECU loans and other credit obligations.
 A credit report

 is obtained on all members requesting a loan for the first time.
-In addition, an updated credit report is obtained annually when additional funds
+In addition, for open end loans, an updated credit report is obtained annually on active accounts.

 Credit history provides an insight into a member's willingness to repay obligations.
 If a credit report indicates bad credit5

 Union may be able to make a loan to help improve the member's credit report.
 Restructuring or consolidating existing debt can make debts more

 affordable.
 The Credit Union may also help new borrowers establish a credit record.

 By law, retirement funds are not assignable and may not be used as collateral.
 Retirement funds are on deposit with the State Retirement System and

 are not at the Credit Union.
 The only sources of funds available for Credit Union lending are the various deposit accounts of members who save with

 The Member Loan Review Committee meets regularly to review loan application appeals submitted by Credit Union lending officers.
 Members of the Member Loan Review

 Committee are approved by the Board of Directors, are members of the Credit Union, not employees, and serve without compensation.
 The Member Loan Review